mikebelanger/cljs-blend4web/README.md

 My main goal is getting 3d graphics into a beat-driven (aka audio-reactive) context.
 While there's already some takes on this idea, I believe this setup will be the most optimal.

 - I've been using Blender for 10 years, and, despite it's eccentricities, is the devil I know.
-- I'm somewhat comfortable debugging JS, the language of blend4web.
+- I'm somewhat comfortable debugging JS, the language of blend4web's outputted webgl.
-- While I've only been using Clojurescript for about 3 months, it's lispyness make it conducive to live-coding, as evidenced by tools like [Overtone](http://overtone.github.io/), [Afterglow](https://github.com/brunchboy/afterglow) and [Quil](http://www.quil.info/).
+- While I've only been using Clojurescript for about 4 months, it's lispyness make it conducive to live-coding, as evidenced by tools like [Overtone](http://overtone.github.io/), [Afterglow](https://github.com/brunchboy/afterglow) and [Quil](http://www.quil.info/).
 The language itself is also very expressive, and coerces me into better coding practices.

 There's other software for this, but they'd force me to either learn a new 3d package, deal with 3d file format export issues, wrestle with JS, or all of the above.
 I could just set the bar lower, and make triangles and circles, but that's just boring!